-Don’t miss this upcoming webinar where you will learn an alternate application method using the Incerb neon neonatal electrode array for aEEG/EEG monitoring in the NICU.
+Don’t miss this webinar where you will learn an alternate application method using the Incerb neon neonatal electrode array for aEEG/EEG monitoring in the NICU.

 Needle and hydrogel electrodes are currently widely used for aEEG monitoring, however, can pose risks to baby and caregiver.
 Learn the advantages Incereb neon brings to brain monitoring.